rwanyoike/srb2kart-server-docker/README.md

 1 directory, 4 files
 ```

-> The container runs as a non-root user `1000:1000` (`id:group`, respectively).
-The directory you mount must be writable by this user.
+> The container runs as a non-root user `1000:1000`.
+Ensure the mounted directory is writable by this user.

+To run the server with your custom data, use:

 ```shell
 docker run --name srb2kart-server \